panmt/MBRL_with_Isolated_Imaginations/README.md

-# Iso-Dream++: Model-Based Reinforcement Learning with Isolated Imaginations
+# Iso-Dream++: Model-Based Reinforcement Learning with Isolated Imaginations (TPAMI)
 Code repository for the paper:

 #### Model-Based Reinforcement Learning with Isolated Imaginations

-Minting Pan, Xiangming Zhu, Yunbo Wang, Xiaokang Yang
+Minting Pan, Xiangming Zhu, Yitao Zheng, Yunbo Wang, Xiaokang Yang

 <!-- If you have any questions, feel free to makes issues.
 Thanks for your interests! -->